How to publish a dataset

 Citation string

 The automatically generated citation string will appear on top of the dataset landing page when it is published.
 The string will be in the APA style: ‘Author(s) (Publication year).
 Dataset title.
 Publisher.
-DOI’ Up to 7 authors will be shown individually; if more, the style will be ‘Lead author & al.’ In our case, the publisher will be ‘Norwegian Polar Institute’.
+DOI’ BibTeX format is also available.

 For further information, please see the Joint Declaration of Data Citation Principles, and the DataCite guidelines.